Dilu799/Todo/README.md

 # Todo App

-This is a Todo app created using react.js
+This is a Todo app created using react.js.
+Basically created for understanding the CRUD operations with react.js.